 Working an overlapping shift at the library was junior Jennaya Doylend (’00).
 College librarian Viltis Jatulis takes full credit for the match and maintains to this day that she predicted David and Jennaya would make a perfect couple.
 “By the end of my freshman year, Jennaya and I had decided to get married, and we got engaged that summer.
 At that point, practical necessities dictated my next step.
 With marriage and a family on the horizon, I had to complete my education as soon as possible.
 So, I decided not to come back to the College for my sophomore year, but to pursue graduate studies while Jennaya finished her senior year.”

 Mr. Arias returned to Loyola Marymount where he earned a master’s in theology in 2001.
 After Jennaya graduated, they were married and moved to Texas where Mr. Arias continued his graduate work at the University of St. Thomas in Houston.
 There, he collected a master’s in philosophy in 2003 and began a doctorate in philosophy, which he completed in 2012.
-Meanwhile, he and Jennaya have gone on to welcome nine children — seven boys and two girls — into their family.
+Meanwhile, he and Jennaya have gone on to welcome 11 children into their family.

 When the faculty position at Thomas Aquinas College became available, Mr. Arias quickly responded and was invited to the campus for an intensive — and successful —interview process that included a prepared lecture and a seminar with students.
 “The opportunity to come back to the College as a tutor was a blessing,” says Arias.
 “It was as though God was giving me a second chance to go through the curriculum.
 One of the most marvelous things about the College’s program is that here tutors are not only educators, but learners themselves.”